apache/echarts-doc/en/tutorial/media-query.md

 };
 ```

-In the exemplary framework, `baseOption` and every option in `media` is『atom option』，namely normal option that includes all components and series definition. `baseOption` must be used, besides when certain `query` is met, corresponding option will be merged by using chart.mergeOption().
+In the exemplary framework, `baseOption` and every option in `media` is『atom option』, namely normal option that includes all components and series definition. `baseOption` must be used, besides when certain `query` is met, corresponding option will be merged by using chart.mergeOption().

 **query：**